gddisney/Katamari/README.md

 Explore each component of the Katamari Ecosystem in detail:

-- **KatamariDB**: A flexible, file-based key-value store with MVCC and ORM capabilities, perfect for high-performance, scalable storage.
+- [**KatamariDB**](./KatamariDB.md): A flexible, file-based key-value store with MVCC and ORM capabilities, perfect for high-performance, scalable storage.
-- **KatamariPipelines**: Manage ETL workflows and real-time data processing with an event-driven execution model.
+- [**KatamariPipelines**](./KatamariPipelines.md): Manage ETL workflows and real-time data processing with an event-driven execution model.
-- **KatamariMQ**: A powerful message queue for workload distribution, seamlessly integrated with serverless functions.
+- [**KatamariMQ**](./KatamariMQ.md): A powerful message queue for workload distribution, seamlessly integrated with serverless functions.
-- **KatamariLambda**: A serverless compute platform for distributed, event-driven function execution.
+- [**KatamariLambda**](./KatamariLambda.md): A serverless compute platform for distributed, event-driven function execution.
-- **KatamariUI**: A real-time UI framework for creating dashboards and admin interfaces with dynamic visualizations.
+- [**KatamariUI**](./KatamariUI.md): A real-time UI framework for creating dashboards and admin interfaces with dynamic visualizations.
-- **KatamariCharts**: Integrates with KatamariUI to provide rich, interactive data visualizations.
+- [**KatamariCharts**](./KatamariCharts.md): Integrates with KatamariUI to provide rich, interactive data visualizations.
-- **KatamariAggregation**: Real-time metric computation and aggregation over stored and streaming data.
+- [**KatamariAggregation**](./KatamariAggregation.md): Real-time metric computation and aggregation over stored and streaming data.
-- **KatamariIAM**: A secure identity and access management system supporting multi-factor authentication, API keys, and role-based access control.
+- [**KatamariIAM**](./KatamariIAM.md): A secure identity and access management system supporting multi-factor authentication, API keys, and role-based access control.
-- **KatamariKMS**: A key management service for handling encrypted secrets and API keys across the ecosystem.
+- [**KatamariKMS**](./KatamariKMS.md): A key management service for handling encrypted secrets and API keys across the ecosystem.
-- **KatamariVault**: A secure storage system for managing secrets and credentials.
+- [**KatamariVault**](./KatamariVault.md): A secure storage system for managing secrets and credentials.
-- **KatamariIAC**: Infrastructure-as-code component to deploy and manage cloud infrastructure across AWS, GCP, and Azure.
+- [**KatamariIAC**](./KatamariIAC.md): Infrastructure-as-code component to deploy and manage cloud infrastructure across AWS, GCP, and Azure

+.

 ## License